 Anorexia nervosa is a psychological disorder where your child gets obsessed with losing weight and goes for long periods of time without eating.

 6. Prescription Drugs

-If your child is on her antibiotics or any prescription drugs, her appetite may go down gradually due to their side effects.
+If your child is on antibiotics or prescription drugs, their side effects may make his appetite go down.

 9. Snacking Between Meals